Agentic Coding: How Second-Generation AI Coding Tools Are Redefining Software Development

 For decades, improvements in developer productivity largely came from better abstractions and faster feedback loops: higher-level languages, smarter IDEs, automated testing, and CI/CD pipelines.

-AI-assisted coding software represents a different kind of leap.
-Instead of optimizing individual steps, it changes how developers interact with the act of building software altogether.
+AI coding tools represent a different kind of leap.
+Instead of optimizing individual steps, they change how developers interact with the act of building software altogether.

 Second-gen AI software is shifting the developer experience away from manual keystrokes and toward intent-driven collaboration with intelligent agents.
 About 78% of professional developers now use AI tools in their development process, with 51% using them daily, indicating that AI-assisted workflows have moved from experimentation to essential practice.